btwbrauer/SwissLP/README.md

 - **AST**: Audio Spectrogram Transformer

 ## Dataset
-For this project, the SwissDial Dataset povided be the Media Technology Center at ETH Zurich was used.
+For this project, the SwissDial Dataset povided by the Media Technology Center at ETH Zurich was used.
 It can be downloaded here: (https://mtc.ethz.ch/publications/open-source/swiss-dial.html)

 The dataset contains about 2700 voice recordings across eight major Swiss German dialects: Aargau, Bern, Basel, Lucerne, St. Gallen, Graubünden, Valais and Zurich.
-Each recording is between 3 and 12 seconds long and there is one speaker per dialect.
+Each recording is between 3 and 12 seconds long, and there is one speaker per dialect.

 The dataset provides a JSON file with transcripts of all recordings.

 ## Dataset Preprocessing
 To ensure consistency across dialects, only recordings and transcripts for which corresponding data existed for all eight dialects were included in the experiments.
-Furthermore, in the transcription, quotation marks were standardized to single double-quote character.
+Furthermore, in the transcripts, quotation marks were standardized to a single double-quote character.
 No other normalization was performed.

 The data was split the following way: 80% Train, 10% Validation and 10% Test.